opensoldat/polyworks/pwinstall/ReadMe.txt

 In PolyWorks the "bouncy poly" bug has been eliminated (where polys would randomly turn bouncy along the edge after compiling).
 Poly bugs associated with vertices still occur, but they are easy to prevent with correct poly placement.
 Read the Map Maker Manual for more info.

 12. I get a Direct3D initialization error when I start PolyWorks.
-Make sure your colour setting is either 16-bit or 32-bit (control panel -> display -> settings tab).
+Make sure your color setting is either 16-bit or 32-bit (control panel -> display -> settings tab).

 13. There is no scenery in my scenery window!
 Right click with the scenery tool to bring up the main scenery list.